Balancing Hormones on Your Plate: The Menopause Nutrition Blueprint

 • helping you feel full and steady between meals

+Protein intake during menopause is one of the most consistently underestimated nutritional needs — and one of the easiest to address once you understand why it matters.
 In midlife, many women actually need more protein than they did in their 20s and 30s, especially if they’re strength training.

 Practical anchors: